Kevin Johnson (singer): 1972–1990: "Rock and Roll" and career peak

 According to rock music historian, Ian McFarlane, it is one of the most covered songs written by an Australian with 27 different artists recording it in 1975 alone.
 Covers include fellow Australians, Col Joye and Digby Richards, and international artists, Mac Davis, Terry Jacks, Gary Glitter, Joe Dassin (in French), The Cats and Tom Jones.
 Some cover artists, including Davis, leave out the lyric "...
 I'd never be a star" for a happier ending.
 Johnson believes "There were a few people who wouldn't sing [that line] because in their minds they were big stars".
 Others, like Glitter, leave out the upbeat ending in the Johnson version for a more sombre ending.
 Jacks' version went to No. 97 in the US in 1974 – it reached No. 22 in Canada – and Davis' rendition became the highest US charting version, reaching No. 15 in 1975.

 In February 1974 Kevin Johnson issued his second solo album, Rock and Roll I Gave You the Best Years of My Life, on the Good Thyme label.
 In the next year he supported an Australian tour by Roberta Flack.
 He released a succession of singles on the label and followed in August 1976 with a third album, Man of the 20th Century.
 For that album he used session musicians including Russell Dunlop on drums; Wayne Findlay on keyboards; Jim Kelly, Kirk Lorange, Mark Punch, and Rory O'Donoghue on guitars; and Tim Partridge on bass guitar.
 Later that year he toured Europe and appeared on a TV special broadcast into France, Italy, Germany and Switzerland.
 His single, "Grab the Money and Run", appeared on the Irish charts.

 Johnson toured Europe again in 1977.
 He also signed with Festival Records' offshoot Infinity to issue further singles and an album, Journeys, which was released in 1978.
 Additional albums followed including Best of Kevin Johnson (a compilation album, 1979), Night Rider (1981), Spirit of the Times (1985), Now and Then (compilation, 1992) and The Sun will Shine Again (September 1996).

 In 1996 Johnson re-wrote "Rock 'N' Roll" for the Australian Football League (AFL) as their official Centenary Song, retitled "Aussie Rules I Thank You for the Best Years of Our Lives".
 It was used as an introductory theme before AFL games during that season.
 During the late 1990s it was used as the closing theme for Foster's Aussie Rules, a US highlights show.

 2000s: JAM

 Kevin Johnson formed a trio, JAM (initialism for Johnson Ashdown McClellan) with Doug Ashdown ("Winter in America" aka "Leave Love Enough Alone") and Mike McClellan ("Song and Dance Man").
 They toured Australia through the 2000s.

 Personal life

-In 1967 Kevin Johnson married Jill and by April 1975 the couple had two children.
+In 1967 Kevin Johnson married Jill and by April 1975 the couple had two children Shane and Scott.